 - Company name and registration number

-- Registered office of company
+- The registered office of the company

-- Name and address of shareholder
+- Name and address of the shareholder

-- Quantity, nominal value and type of share issued – for instance 1 x £1 Ordinary Share
+- Quantity, nominal value and type of share issued – for instance, 1 x £1 Ordinary Share

 - If the shares are partly paid, fully paid or unpaid

 - Authorising signatures – two executives, an executive and a witness or an executive and the company secretary